ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
-The `gLifeHash` variable stores a hashed value of the `gLive`.
-Here we use the [`hash`](http://www.cplusplus.com/reference/functional/hash/) function, which is provided by STL sice C++11 standard.
-The `CheckHash` function is called in each iteration of the `while` loop before modification of the `gLive` variable.
+The `gLifeHash` variable stores a hashed value of the `gLife`.
+Here we use the [`hash`](http://www.cplusplus.com/reference/functional/hash/) function, which is provided by STL since C++11 standard.
+The `CheckHash` function is called in each iteration of the `while` loop before modification of the `gLife` variable.
 In this function there are a calculation of hash for current `gLife` value and compare this hash with the stored one.
 If these two hashes differ, we make a conclusion that `gLife` value has been changed in unauthorized way.
 Otherwise, the `CheckHash` returns control back to the `main` function.
 After modification the `gLife` value in the `while` loop iteration the `UpdateHash` function is called.
 The stored `gLifeHash` is updated there.

 You can compile and launch this TestApplication.
 If you try to modify `gLife` variable via Cheat Engine, the application terminates.

 It is possible to avoid this protection approach.
 Bot application should modify both `gLife` and `gLifeHash` values simultaneously.
 But there are two obstacles here.
 First issue is a moment when these values should be modified.
 If the bot modifies them, when they are compared in the `CheckHash` function, this check fails.
 Therefore, the modification will be detected.
 Second issue is how to find the hashed value.
 If you know the hash algorithm, you can calculate hash for current `gLife` value and find it with Cheat Engine.
 You should analyze the disassembled code of the application to determine the hash algorithm, which is used.
 Also you can manipulate with `if` condition in the `CheckHash` function to disable application termination.
 But this becomes difficult to find all these `if` conditions in case the `CheckHash` function is inline or it is implemented via macro.

+The most effective way to prevent an unauthorized data modification is to store all game data on the server side.
+Client side receives these data for visualisation of current game state on the screen only.
+Modification of the client side data affects a screen picture and keeps server side data unchanged in this case.
+Therefore, the server always knows an actual state of game objects and can force clients to accept these data as authentic.

+## Summary

 >>> CONTINUE

-TODO: Consider approaches to protect application memory here.

-## Summary